The Orveyt forest

-Follow the 8-sided sign for the Orveyt hiking path.
+Follow the octagonal sign for the Orveyt hiking path.

-The Orveyt walkingroute starts in the Stationsstraat in Moen (part of the community of Zwevegem), at the former Moen-Heestert station.
+The Orveyt hiking trail starts in the Stationsstraat in Moen (part of the community of Zwevegem), at the former Moen-Heestert station.
 Via the old railway, now a surprising nature reserve, you reach the Bossuit-Kortrijk canal.
+Abandoned and disused railways are the perfect places to discover a wealth of wildlife.

 The “Souterrain” was a tunnel of the canal from Bossuit to Kortrijk.
 The design of the canal showed that the Moense hills on the route were an almost insurmountable obstacle.
-Because the excavation of the entire canal at that place with the means available at the time was almost impossible, it was decided to dig a tunnel.
+With the means available at that time, it was almost impossible to excavate the entire canal at that place, therefore it was decided to dig a tunnel.
 The construction became superfluous after the widening of the canal in 1974 and was demolished some time later for safety reasons.

 On the other side of the canal you will discover the “Orveytbos”, created by the widening works on the canal, and the lovely and protected “Sint-Pietersbrugje”.